 If you have endured injuries in a work-related accident, you may be eligible for compensation.
-The worker’s compensation process can be difficult to understand, and protecting your rights from the outset is imperative to pursue a claim.
+The worker’s compensation process can be difficult to understand and protecting your rights from the outset is imperative.
 A Montgomery County worker’s compensation lawyer could help you seek benefits in the aftermath of a work accident and provide guidance at each phase of the claims process.

-If you have just been injured and have questions about getting a case started, an experienced Montgomery County injury attorney could review your potential options and help you file a claim for compensation.
+If you have just been injured and have questions about getting a case started, an experienced injury attorney at our firm could review your potential options and help you file a claim for compensation.

 Deadline to File a Civil Claim in Montgomery County

 Pennsylvania law requires injured workers to notify their employer within 21 days of the date of the incident.
 If more than 120 days transpire and an employee fails to tell their employer that they have been injured, they may no longer be eligible for benefits.

 While the filing window for a worker to tell an employer that they have been injured is fairly short, an employee has up to three years from the date of the injury to submit a worker’s compensation claim for benefits.
 A Montgomery County attorney could help an injured worker better understand the deadline applicable to their claim and help them file for employee compensation within the specified time limits.

 There are a variety of benefits that could be available in a successful Montgomery County worker’s compensation claim.
 An injured employee could receive compensation for their medical costs, such as physical therapy, prescriptions, and hospital stays.